 Materials used to waterproof and build up flat roofs generally have a lifespan of 20-30 years if well maintained, so it is very important to check the integrity and quality of these regularly.
 You will also want to be clear about your insurance coverage for your flat roof, especially as a commercial property owner.

-Northface Construction will repair or replace your roof with 5-star service, keeping you informed and part of the team for the entire process.
+If you happen to be in Minnesota, Northface Construction will repair or replace your roof with 5-star service, keeping you informed and part of the team for the entire process!
 We work to make your roof even better than it was when we started and to give you peace of mind and make sure you are getting the very most out of your investment.

-Contact us here for a free estimate, or just to get in touch for more information!
+Contact us today for a free estimate, or just to get in touch for more information!